43 Sports Trivia Questions [With Answers]

 Answer: 10 feet (3.05 meters).

 Ten feet is the number James Naismith set when he invented the game in 1891.
-Players have gotten taller and springier by the decade.
-The rim hasn’t budged an inch.
-It has never changed.
+Players have grown taller and springier by the decade, and the rim has not moved an inch since.

 14. Which player is the NBA’s all-time leading scorer?
 (Easy)